-Passive investing is one of the investment strategies which are used by investors to invest their money.
-Some believe that long term investment is more beneficial than short term investment whereas some people say that investment should be for the short term.
-In passive investing strategies, the investment is for a longer period of time.
-The investor believes that buy and hold should be the ideal approach to achieve the best results.
+Passive investing is one of the investment strategies which investors use to invest their money.
+Some believe that long-term investment is more beneficial than short-term investment, whereas some people say that investment should be for the short term.
+In passive investing strategies, the investment is for a more extended period.
+The investor believes buying and holding should be the ideal approach to achieve the best results.

-It is considered as one of the best strategies if the investors are planning for long term investment.
-In the passive investing approach the investors usually buy the stocks and hold them until they get their desired prices or sometimes they wait for some time.
-It can be cost friendly as well since the trading is not done regularly therefore the trading related cost is not associated with this strategy.
-Passive investment is very convenient for long term investors.
+It is considered one of the best strategies if investors are planning long-term investments.
+In the passive investing approach, the investors usually buy the stocks and hold them until they get their desired prices or wait for some time.
+It can also be cost friendly since the trading is not done regularly; therefore, the trading-related cost is not associated with this strategy.
+Passive investment is very convenient for long-term investors.
 The market may give positive returns for this type of passive investing.
-It is also very successful if the investors will get an idea of the maintenance of the stocks.
+It is also very successful if the investors get an idea of the maintenance of the stocks.

 How does It Work?

-Passive investing is for long term investors who are willing to put their money in the market for a longer period of time.
-The passive investing is a way to achieve the goals of long term investors.
-The investors purchase a stock and keep the same with themselves for a longer period of time this is how the passive investing strategy works.
+Passive investing is for long-term investors willing to put their money in the market for extended periods.
+It is a way to achieve the goals of long-term investors.
+The investors purchase a stock and keep the same with themselves for a more extended period of time.
+This is how the passive investing strategy works.

 Example of Passive Investing

 - Investment Made in Real Estate: The investment made in real estate is a classic example of passive investing strategies.
-The investment is made which is generally of a bigger amount and then if the property is taken for investment purposes it is sold out at a much higher rate or as per the inflation or other facts included.
-The investors buy and hold the property for a much longer time and then think of selling the same.
+The investment is made, which is generally of a more significant amount.
+Then if the property is taken for investment purposes, it is sold out at a much higher rate or as per the inflation or other facts included.
+The investors buy and hold the property for much longer and then think of selling the same.

-- Stocks with High Dividends Yield: The investors who want to invest their money for a longer period in stock can also check for dividend yielding stocks.
-Their goals should be of earning more dividends.
+- Stocks with High Dividends Yield: Investors who want to invest their money for a more extended period in stock can also check for dividend-yielding stocks.
+Their goal should be to earn more dividends.

 - Investing in Gold and Ornaments: Investing in gold and ornaments is one of the old and traditional ways of having a reserve and an example of passive investing.
-The investors purchase the gold biscuits and ornaments to invest their money and then they sell them after many years when the price of the gold and ornament rises.
+The investors purchase the gold biscuits and ornaments to invest their money, then sell them after many years when the price of the gold and ornament rises.

 Passive Investing Strategies

-In this strategies, the investment is made in the present and the property or thing is hold on or a longer period of time.
-This will allow inflation to get into.
-The passive investment strategies works wonders for investors who are willing to invest for a longer period of time.
-This strategy is not for the investors who invest for a short period of time and then invests somewhere else.
-The passive investment strategies are for those who are willing to wait for the returns.
-The passive investing strategy should be followed by the investors having a future vision of price or price fall.
+In these strategies, the investment is made in the present, and the property or thing is held for extended periods.
+This will allow inflation to take hold.
+Passive investment strategies work wonders for investors willing to invest for extended periods.
+This strategy is not for investors who invest for a short period and then invest somewhere else.
+Passive investment strategies are for those willing to wait for the returns.
+Investors should follow the passive investing strategy with a future vision of price or price fall.

-- The passive investing is having great importance for the investors who are willing to invest in the stock for a longer period of time.
+- It is essential for investors willing to invest in the stock for a more extended period.

 - It reduces the cost of trading in the stock market.

-- The passive investing strategies also saves taxes because when less transactions are done then the implication of cost is also less and therefore the taxes are also less compared to the other active investing strategies.
+- Passive investing strategies also save taxes because when fewer transactions are done, the cost implication is also less.
+Therefore, the taxes are also less than the other active investing strategies.